 If you’ve just moved to California, you’re supposed to register your vehicle within 20 days of becoming a resident.
 So, you’ll need to go into your local DMV office and register in person.
 You should make an appointment at your local DMV office first.

 Then you’ll need to fill out the Application for Title or Registration, ensure that all registered owners sign the form, provide proof of vehicle insurance, and a smog and emission certificate.
-(If you have commercial vehicle you’ll need to fill out this form, and if you have a trailer, this form.)

 For the smog and emission certification, the majority of California zip codes require a smog check, and you need to have your smog check done before you can register your vehicle.
 Here’s a list of where you can get your smog check in California.